xdy1019/DSCI510-project/README.md

 `python load.py`

 Results will appear in `results/` folder.
-All obtained will be stored in `data/`
+All obtained data files will be stored in `data/`

-I also created another folder called `data2/` which stores the finalized versions of the three data files.